apalermo01/knowledge-base/Data science, machine learning/statistics/time series analysis/chapter_1.md

 ex: mean of white noise is 0

-ex: mean of a random walk with drift is $/delta t$
+ex: mean of a random walk with drift is $\delta t$

 lack of independence between two adjacent values can be adressed numerically: